Tools4everBV/HelloID-Conn-SA-Sync-Exchange-Online-DistributionGroup-To-SelfService-Products/README.md

 ## Introduction
 By using this connector, you will have the ability to create HelloId SelfService Products based on Exchange Online Distribution Groups.
 It manages only the products of the target system.
 The existing and manually created products are unmanaged and excluded from the sync.

 The created Self-service Products are intended to manage the permissions of the Exchange Distribution Groups.
-For each mailbox, there will be one or more self-service products created.
+For each Distribution Group, there will be one or more self-service products created.
 Depending on the number of permission types you specify.
-The name of the products will be Mailbox name + the type of permission.
-Example : "Accounting Department - FullAccess" or "Accounting Department - SendOnBehalf"
+The name of the products will be Distribution Group name.
+Example : "Accounting Department" Optionally, you can include an Email action.
-Optionally, you can include an Email action.
+Optionally, you can configurate this script to add Distribution Group owner(s) to HelloID Resource Owner Group.
+These owner(s) of the Distribution Group can be either users or groups.
+Both are supported to be added to the HelloID Resource Owner Group, but they **have to exist in HelloID**

 ## Getting started